thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 ## Bonus - refactor using ngMessages

 Our HTML is getting a bit messy, it would be nice to have an easier way to deal with error messages, that's where ng-messages comes in.
-Walk through [this](https://scotch.io/tutorials/angularjs-form-validation-with-ngmessages) tutorial and refactor your form to use ng-messages.
+Walk through [this](https://scotch.io/tutorials/angularjs-form-validation-with-ngmessages) or [this](http://www.yearofmoo.com/2014/05/how-to-use-ngmessages-in-angularjs.html) tutorial and refactor your form to use ng-messages.

 ## Additional Resources